 Red Lobster's combo plates are legendary.
 You can go with steak and seafood, have a wood-grilled lobster, shrimp and salmon extravaganza, or do a shrimp trio with Walt's Favorite Shrimp, garlic shrimp scampi and shrimp linguini Alfredo.
 Or just get the Ultimate Feast, which combines Maine lobster tail, wild-caught North American snow crab legs, garlic shrimp scampi and Walt's Favorite Shrimp.

-Red Lobster restaurants do technically have a secret menu, it's just that all the servers know about it and you can find the secret menu items pretty easily on redlobster.com.
+Red Lobster restaurants do have secret menu options.
+But it's a poorly kept secret.
+All the servers know about it and you can find the secret menu items pretty easily on redlobster.com.

 LobsterFest happens every year.
 Started in 1984, it's now a Valentine's Day tradition for the restaurant chain where the highlight menu favorites and introduce limited time specials.
 In the past, they've created the Lobster in Paradise, with crispy coconut Maine lobster tail, and Creamy Lobster Alfredo.

-Endless Shrimp is another annual limited time special offered by the restaurant.
-The chain generally adds new shrimp dishes to the menu during the event, including Crispy Sriracha-Honey Shrimp and Nashville Hot Shrimp.
+Red Lobster's Endless Shrimp is another annual limited time special offered by the restaurant.
+The chain generally adds new shrimp dishes to the menu during the endless shrimp promotion, including Crispy Sriracha-Honey Shrimp and Nashville Hot Shrimp.